2024 PGA Championship field: A look at the PGA Tour and LIV Golf players, their rankings

 We do not have Monday qualifiers for this event, which will be played Thursday through Sunday.

 The PGA Championship alternate list will be used to fill out the field if it doesn't reach 156 players.
-Two spots are held for the results of this week's PGA Tour events.
+Two spots are held for the results of this week's PGA Tour events, the Wells Fargo Championship and the Myrtle Beach Classic.

 The field will be playing for a $20 million purse, with 50 of the top 50 in the Official World Golf Ranking among the top contenders.